ericliu2006/SafeWalker/README.md

 ## Traffic Sign and Vehicle Detection using YOLOv8 and OpenCV

 ## Overview
-This script detects traffic signs (pedestrian signals) and vehicles from a video feed using YOLOv8.
-It also analyzes the color of pedestrian signals (red for "Stop", green for "Walk") and provides voice alerts for both pedestrian signals and large vehicles in the frame.
+This script utilizes YOLOv8 and OpenCV to detect traffic signs (pedestrian signals) and vehicles from a video feed.
+It analyzes the colors of pedestrian signals—red indicating "Do not cross the road" and green indicating "You may cross" — and provides voice alerts for both pedestrian signals and large vehicles passing in front of the client detected within the frame.
+The system intentionally does not analyze pedestrians, as this would be an inefficient use of resources and could lead to unnecessary disturbances.

 ## Members
 - Eric Liu   eyl17@pitt.edu